Doctors Note Logo

 Early diagnosis ensures proper development, bone protection, and fertility counseling if needed.

-If this applies to you or your child, using a free Primary Amenorrhea symptom checker can help you understand what might be causing the delay and prepare informed questions before your first medical appointment.
+If this applies to you or your child, a free Primary Amenorrhea symptom checker can help you understand potential causes and prepare informed questions before your first medical appointment.

 This tool does not replace medical care, but it can help guide your conversation.